summa-dev/halo2-experiments/README.md

 TO DO:
 - [ ] Replace usage of constants in Inclusion Check.
-- [ ] Verifies that the leaf used inside the circuit is equal to the `leaf` passed as (public) value to the instance column
+- [x] Verifies that the leaf used inside the circuit is equal to the `leaf` passed as (public) value to the instance column
+- [x] Add 2 public inputs to merkle_v1